sahat/jsrecipes/posts/backend/socketio-basics.md

 ![](images/backend/beginner/socketIObanner.png)
-### Introduction

 [SocketIO](http://socket.io) is a lightweight protocol that sits on top of HTTP which aims to make real-time communication between the server and client possible.
 Typically, the client is a web browser: Chrome, Firefox, Safari with the server being [node.js](http://nodejs.org).
-Socket.io can also be used for server-to-server communication but we will not worry about that right now.
+SocketIO can also be used for server-to-server communication but we will not worry about that right now.

 Very much inspired by [Michael Mukhin's SocketIO tutorial](http://psitsmike.com/2011/09/node-js-and-socket-io-chat-tutorial/), this tutorial is intended to fill in the gap for beginner node.js programmers who have never used the socket.io and would like to gain a basic understanding of the mechanics behind socket.io that make it such a powerful tool.

-Socket.IO embraces the [EventEmitter](http://nodejs.org/api/events.html) design pattern, something you see quite often in node.js.
+SocketIO embraces the [EventEmitter](http://nodejs.org/api/events.html) design pattern, something you see quite often in node.js.
 There are two [EventEmitter](http://nodejs.org/api/events.html) objects we are concerned with are: **Emitter** and **Listener**.
 An **Event Emitter** is an object that emits events such as _connect_, _disconnect_, and _data_.
 An **Event Listener** is a function we register to a particular emitted event,